Alledged/Nonograms-polygonal-lines/README.md

 # Nonograms-polygonal-lines
 Repository regarding generating nonograms using polygonal lines only.
-This repository contains all library files and my own files (code (py) and input files (txt) cpicke files (.save) and log files (tex))
+This repository contains all library files and my own files (code (py) and input files (txt) cpicke files (.save))

 This repo consists of: